padrinobook/padrinobook/chapters/login_and_registration.md

 ## Login and Registration

 In traditional frameworks you would generate a user with a `user` model and a `users_controller` with the actions `new`, `create`, `update`, and `delete`.
-And you can't forget about security these days it would be nice to to have something at hand to save atemail the end we would need to find a method of safely storing the password for the user.
+And you can't forget about security these days it would be nice to to have something at hand to save email the end we would need to find a method of safely storing the password for the user.

 You don't have to reinvent the wheel you can use Padrino's beautiful [Admin interface](http://www.padrinorb.com/guides/padrino-admin) for your user authentication to prevent us from reinventing the wheel.
 But with that we won't learn the basics and as you will see in this chapter you can make a lot of mistakes.
 Step into the part of creating users, sending confirmation mails, and understanding how sessions are managed in Padrino.